Kong/docs.konghq.com/app/docs/0.14.x/configuration.md

 the datastore when cached by this node.
 Database misses (no entity) are also cached according to this setting.
-If set to 0, such cached entities/misses never expire.
+If set to 0 (default), such cached entities or misses never expire.

-Default: 3600 seconds (1 hour)
+Default: 0 (no expiration)

 [Back to TOC](#table-of-contents)